best walks in the peak district

 Starting Point: Mam Tor Car Park

-Winnats Pass is one of my favourite shorter hikes in the Peak District because it has incredible views and can be done in a few hours.
-This circular walk includes stopping in Castleton Village, but you can skip that to make the hike even shorter.
+Winnats Pass is one of my favourite shorter hikes in the Peak District.
+It has incredible views and can be done in just a few hours.

 6. Cave Dale Walk